What is Asthma?

 - Some workplace chemicals.

-Some studies have also found obesity can increase the risk of developing asthma.
+Some studies have also found that obesity is a cause.

-Researchers continue to try to find out more about what causes asthma and how we might prevent it.
+Researchers continue to find out more about what causes asthma and how we might prevent it.

 One in every nine Australians have asthma – around 2.7 million of us (1).